placer-toolkit/placer-style-guide/README.md

 An Oxford comma (or serial comma) is a practise of adding commas before the word “and” or “or” in a list.
 Examples include “Apples, bananas, and strawberries”, “What’s the first, second, and third quarter like?”
 Removing them involves removing the comma before the word “and” and “or” in a list, so “Apples, bananas, and strawberries” turns into “Apples, bananas and strawberries”, as well as “What’s the first, second and third quarter like?”

 But there is an exception.
 Occassionally, the Oxford comma/serial comma is necessary to prevent confusion.
-Here’s an example:
+Here’s an example.

 **With Oxford/serial comma:** “I love my parents, my dog, and my cat.”
-You love your parents, but also your dogs and your cats.
+You love your parents and your pets (i.e., your dog and your cat).
-**Without Oxford/serial comma:** “I love my parents, my dog and my cat” It could possibly mean that you love your parents, and they’re your dog and your cat.
+**Without Oxford/serial comma:** “I love my parents, my dog and my cat” It could possibly mean, that your dog and cat are your parents.

 Here, you should use the Oxford/serial comma to prevent confusion.